Solutions · Use case

 Use-case context

-Agentic workflows are the use-case most often oversold and least often deployed safely — every vendor demo shows an agent booking flights, but the production-grade versions live inside operational workflows like exception handling, network-incident triage, and provisioning.
-The hard problem is bounding what the agent can touch and ensuring every proposed action has a clear human-approval surface.
-We build agents scoped to a specific operational workflow with explicit tool boundaries, structured action-proposal output, and human-in-the-loop approval at every state-changing step.
-Tools are typed, idempotent where possible, and instrumented so every agent decision is replayable from logs.
-Measured by task-completion rate on a labelled set of multi-step scenarios, plus a safety-rate metric (proportion of runs in which the agent stayed inside its tool boundary and produced a valid approval payload).
-Time-to-resolution and operator-approval rate are tracked so that low-quality proposals are visible.
-We do not deploy agentic workflows that execute state-changing actions on production systems without a logged human-approval step — the agent proposes, an operator commits, and the audit trail captures both sides.
-In our coverage footprint this lands first across telco, technology, logistics — the sectors where the data shapes and evaluation criteria line up cleanly with what this use-case actually measures.
+Agentic workflows are the use-case most often oversold and least often deployed safely.
+Every vendor demo shows an agent booking flights, but the production-grade versions live inside operational workflows: exception handling, network-incident triage, provisioning.
+The hard problem is bounding what the agent can touch and giving every proposed action a clear human-approval surface.
+We build agents scoped to a specific operational workflow, with explicit tool boundaries, structured action-proposal output, and human-in-the-loop approval at every state-changing step.
+Tools are typed, idempotent where possible, and instrumented so every agent decision replays from logs.
+Measured by task-completion rate on labelled multi-step scenarios, plus a safety rate: the share of runs in which the agent stayed inside its tool boundary and produced a valid approval payload.
+We track time-to-resolution and operator-approval rate, so low-quality proposals stay visible.
+We do not deploy agentic workflows that execute state-changing actions on production systems without a logged human-approval step.
+The agent proposes, an operator commits, and the audit trail captures both sides.
+In our coverage footprint this lands first across telco, technology, logistics: the sectors where the data shapes and evaluation criteria line up cleanly with what this use-case actually measures.

 Data shape